robin-leach/DevOps-Course-Exercise-2/README.md

  By default, the app is run with OAuth which protects every endpoint.
 To disable this, set `LOGIN_DISABLED=TRUE` in your `.env` file.

  The app must linked to a Github OAuth app, through the `CLIENT_ID` and `CLIENT_SECRET` env variables.
 Either obtain these from an existing Github OAuth app, or follow [these instructions](https://docs.github.com/en/developers/apps/creating-an-oauth-app) to create a new one.
+The callback route is `/login/callback`.

  After logging in through Github, the app grants you different permissions based off of whether your Github username is associate with a "Writer" role (i.e. you have write privileges), or the default "Reader" role.
 Currently these roles are assigned to Github usernames through a hardcoded list in `entity\user.py`.